qbitshero/reimburse/README.md

 1. We use ports 8850 and 8851.
 If you found them already in use, maybe you run it 2 times, and you can shutdown it firstly.
 If these ports used by other program on the environment, please modify them in restaurant.py and reimburse.py.

 2. After each successful transaction, the aleo credits record or token in restaurant.conf or reimburse.conf will be updated.
 But on failure step, we need check the status on <https://explorer.hamp.app/program?id=token_receipt.aleo>.

-    2.1 When no rejection found on aleo explorer, the failure caused by network problem, retry the operation later.
+    2.1 When no rejection found on aleo explorer, the failure caused by network problem, retry the failure operation later.
+If the operation always fails, replay the demo from step1.

     2.2 When the transaction is rejected, the credits record in restaurant.conf or reimburse.conf would not be updated.
 If the failure happeneds on restaurant server, transfer credits to aleo1gtf4fjgvc54em4n3t445wml4f0j95x756zqtnujw84nkzny2659snvf9kn, and replace the credits record in restaurant.conf.
 Update the token record(with backup tokens below) in restaurant.conf, too.
-If the failure happeneds on reimburse server, transfer credits to aleo1aw28a8kgvu7nh040pj4jcgpzz6z6vfwzkx9x8y2ajjsdkrtcp5qqjpd4k0 and aleo1s6axzuxkxz8ksxdzqpnvktglraf7k3mayt05lhx652vc5zw53gqs326sjn, update the records in reimburse.conf.
+If the failure happeneds on reimburse server, transfer credits to aleo1aw28a8kgvu7nh040pj4jcgpzz6z6vfwzkx9x8y2ajjsdkrtcp5qqjpd4k0 and aleo1s6axzuxkxz8ksxdzqpnvktglraf7k3mayt05lhx652vc5zw53gqs326sjn, update the records in reimburse.conf (with backup tokens below).
+Restart the servers and replay the demo.

 ### Backup tokens